Entertainment News Roundup: YouTube plans to launch streaming video service - WSJ; US actress Anne Heche dies after being taken off life support – Daily Mail and more - ExBulletin

 US actress Anne Heche dies after being taken off life support – Daily Mail

-American actress Anne Heche has died after her life support was turned off a week after her violent car accident in Los Angeles, the Daily Mail reported on Friday.
+American actress Anne Heche died after her life support was disabled, a week after her violent car accident in Los Angeles, the Daily Mail reported on Friday.

+One dead and dozens injured as high winds cause stage to collapse at Spain festival

-One person was killed and dozens were injured when high winds caused part of the main stage to collapse during a dance music festival near the Spanish city of Valencia in the early hours of Saturday, regional emergency services announced.
-Other infrastructure was also damaged when gusts hit the Medusa Festival, a huge six-day electronic music festival in the east coast town of Cullera, south of Valencia.
+One person was killed and dozens were injured when high winds caused part of the main stage to collapse during a dance music festival near the Spanish city of Valencia early on Saturday, officials said. emergency services.
+Other infrastructure was also damaged when gusts hit the Medusa Festival, a massive six-day electronic music festival held in the east coast town of Cullera.

 (With agency contributions.)